 Meta logo.
 Photo: REUTERS/Dado Ruvic

-Last week, the President of the Office for Personal Data Protection ordered Meta Platforms Ireland Limited to stop displaying fake ads using data and images of Brzoska and his wife on Facebook and Instagram in Poland for three months.
+Last week, the Chairman of the Office for the Protection of Personal Data requested that Meta Platforms Ireland Limited cease displaying fraudulent advertisements using Brzoska and his wife's data and images on Facebook and Instagram in Poland for three months.

 Hong Hanh (according to Reuters)